dfsp-spirit/brainview/README.md

 ## Interface (WIP)

-#### API

-Not yet.

 #### Command line

-The package comes with an example client: after installing `brainview`, you can use the `brainviewer` command from your shell to visualize data.
-Run `brainviewer --help` to see all available options.
+The package comes with an example client: after installation, you can use the `brainviewer` and `atlasviewer` commands from your shell.

 If you have FreeSurfer installed and want to interactively inspect the curvature for `bert`, a Freesurfer example subject, try: